-The only way to get PNC pre-approval for a credit card is through an offer in the mail.
-Like other credit card companies, PNC mails pre-approved offers to people they think are good candidates to apply and get approved for one of their credit cards.
+The only way to get pre-approved for a PNC credit card is through an offer in the mail.
+Like other credit card companies, PNC mails pre-approved offers to people that might qualify for one of their credit cards.
 But you can't request such an offer.
-You just have to wait.
-And unlike many other issuers, there is no online PNC pre-approval checker.
+It is also worth noting that, unlike many other issuers, there is no online PNC pre-approval checker.

-Here's what you should know about getting PNC pre-approval for a credit card:
+Here's what you should know about getting pre-approved for a PNC credit card:

-- The PNC credit cards available right now all require an "excellent" credit score to even have a shot at being approved.
+Most PNC credit cards available right now require excellent credit to get approved.

-- If you receive a pre-approval offer from PNC, you can complete and return the attached paper application through the mail.
-You can also apply online or over the phone at (888) 762-2265 using the "reservation number" you received with your pre-approval offer along with your SSN.
+If you receive a pre-approval offer from PNC, you can complete and return the attached paper application through the mail.
+You can also apply online or over the phone at (800) 282-7541.
+You will need to provide your SSN and the "Reservation Number" you received with your pre-approval offer.

 Pre-approval for a PNC credit card, or any other credit card, is very beneficial.
-Although it may only be for one offer, you'll still get a better sense of the type of credit card you're likely to be approved for before you submit an application.
-And that will make it easier to find the best possible credit card for you.
+Although it may only be for one offer, you'll still get a better sense of the credit card type you're likely to get approved for.
+Plus, this will make it easier to find the best possible credit card for you.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.